-Unfortunately, Roosevelt’s plan omitted most of the forested Kaibab Plateau, one of the last remote old-growth forests in the Southwest.
-The plateau and other ecologically critical lands outside the park have since been exploited for their natural resources through mining, logging, and grazing.
+While parts of the area are protected within the boundaries of Grand Canyon National Park, several ecologically critical lands still remain without protections.
+For example, most of the forested Kaibab Plateau, one of the last remote old-growth forests in the Southwest, has since been exploited for its natural resources through mining, logging, and grazing.

-Wildlands Network helped initiate a growing movement to protect the Grand Canyon’s watershed in perpetuity.
-To date, we have largely focused our work to protect Grand Canyon on building public support for the Greater Grand Canyon Heritage National Monument Act, which would:
+In 2016, Wildlands Network helped initiate a growing movement to protect the Grand Canyon’s watershed in perpetuity with the Greater Grand Canyon Heritage National Monument Act, which would have:

-- make permanent the existing 20-year moratorium on new uranium mining claims within Grand Canyon’s watershed;
+- made permanent the existing 20-year moratorium on new uranium mining claims within Grand Canyon’s watershed;

-- protect the old-growth ponderosa pine and mixed conifer forest of the Kaibab Plateau and the forest south of the park (South Rim Headwaters);
+- protected the old-growth ponderosa pine and mixed conifer forest of the Kaibab Plateau and the forest south of the park (South Rim Headwaters);

-- provide local Tribal communities with greater oversight of and participation in public land management.
+- provided local Tribal communities with greater oversight of and participation in public land management.

-Wildlands Network collaborates with the following organizations in our work to protect Grand Canyon:
+Wildlands Network collaborated with the following organizations in our work to protect Grand Canyon:

 I am bound to the earth by a web of stories.
 Scott Russell Sanders, Staying Put